Where We Work

 Surgical Training Missions

 At the Acosta Ñu Children's Hospital, SOH has carried out two surgical missions.
 The first mission took place in March 2019 and involved a team of 15 volunteers from Madrid's Gregorio Marañon and La Paz Hospitals, led by Drs.
 Constancio Medrano and Juan M. Gil Juarena.
 Working alongside the local team, they effectively completed 10 open heart surgeries and 25 cardiac catheterizations.
 The second mission took place in December 2022 and included a team of 9 volunteers from France led by Dr. Dominique Metras.
 They worked with the local team to successfully perform 9 open heart surgeries.
-The next surgical and catheterization mission is scheduled to take place from 15-22 April 2023 and aims to treat more than 35 children.
-Notably, this mission marks the first collaboration between SOH and Mending Kids, a non-profit organization based in California, USA.
+The followin surgical and catheterization mission was scheduled on April 2023 and aimed to treat more than 35 children.
+Notably, this mission marked the first collaboration between SOH and Mending Kids, a non-profit organization based in California, USA.
 Mending Kids is generously contributing critical supplies required for the mission's success.

 The Need in Costa Rica